 The film notes that Super Meat Boy went on to sell a million copies of the game.
 The developers, however, note in the audio commentary that only about 25% of these sales occurred on the Xbox Live Arcade; the remaining sales came from the PC version.
 See more »

 When Tommy is mailing Microsoft, he's using a PC, but the full-screen pictures of the email client are of Apple Mail.
 See more »

 [in a Skype-call with Tommy before release day]

 I'll send out the press release, update the website, update my blog, update my Facebook, and call it a night...
 What are you going to do Tommy?

 Yeah... uh... uh...
 What, what did you say?

 See more »

 Video previews for a number of indie games are featured during the closing credits.
 Here are the titles of all the Indie games featured in order of appearance.
-Warp, Canabalt, Catapult for hire, Antichamber, Alpha Squad, Caster, Gravity Hook HD, Arena, High flyer Death Defyer, Poidin, Xenonauts See more »
+Warp, Canabalt, Catapult for hire, Antichamber, Overgrowth, Alpha Squad, Caster, Gravity Hook HD, Arena, High flyer Death Defyer, Poidin, Xenonauts See more »

 38 of 44 people found this review helpful.

 Was this review helpful to you?